intel/e2eAIOK/README.md

 * [Smart Democratization Advisor (SDA)](e2eAIOK/SDA/README.md): A user-guided tool to facilitate automation of built-in model democratization via parameterized models, it generates yaml files based on user choice, provided build-in intelligence through parameterized models and leverage SigOpt for HPO.
 SDA converts the manual model tuning and optimization to assisted autoML and autoHPO.
 SDA provides a list of build-in optimized models ranging from RecSys, CV, NLP, ASR and RL.

 * Neural Network Constructor: A neural architecture search technology and transfer learning based component to build compact neural network models for specific domains directly.
+It includes three componments,
-It includes two componments, [DE-NAS](e2eAIOK/DeNas/README.md) and [Model Adapter](e2eAIOK/ModelAdapter/README.md).
-DE-NAS is a multi-model, hardware aware, train-free neural architecture search approach to build models for CV, NLP, ASR directly.
-Model Adapter leverages transfer learning model adaptor to deploy the models in user’s production environment.
+  - [DE-NAS](e2eAIOK/DeNas/README.md): It is a multi-model, hardware aware, train-free neural architecture search approach to build models for CV, NLP, ASR directly.
+  - [Model Adapter](e2eAIOK/ModelAdapter/README.md): It leverages transfer learning model adaptor to deploy the models in user’s production environment.
+  - [Deltatuner](e2eAIOK/deltatuner/README.md): It extends the Parameter-Efficient Fine-Tuning (PEFT) with automatically constructing compact delta structures.

 For more information, you may [read the docs](https://github.com/intel/e2eAIOK).
 ![Architecture](./docs/source/aiok_workflow.png)